educelab/ink-id/README.rst

    params = inkid.ops.load_default_parameters()
    volumes = inkid.volumes.VolumeSet(params)

-There are also some command line scripts included, for example:
+There are also some console scripts included, for example:

 ::